Towards Plausible Graph Anonymization: Graph Recovery

-\textbf{Parameter learning.} To learn the 6 parameters of the GMM, we adopt the expectation maximization (EM) algorithm, which consists of two steps: the expectation (E) step and the maximization (M) step.
+\mypara{Parameter Learning} To learn the 6 parameters of the GMM, we adopt the expectation maximization (EM) algorithm, which consists of two steps, i.e., the expectation (E) step and the maximization (M) step.
 The E-step calculates, for each edge in $\Graph_{\ano}$, its posterior probability of being fake or original given its plausibility value.
 The M-step updates all the 6 parameters based on the probabilities calculated from the E-step following maximum likelihood estimation.
 The learning process iterates over the two steps until convergence.
 Here, convergence means that the log-likelihoods of two consecutive iterations differ less than a given threshold (we set it to 0.001 in our experiments).
-In addition, the initial values of the 6 parameters are set randomly before the learning process starts.
-Next, we describe the two steps of EM in detail.
+In addition, the initial values of the 6 parameters are set randomly.